-Section 5 Unit classes
+Section 4 Unit classes

 - (1) Different unit classes within the meaning of section 16 sub-section 2 of the "General Investment Terms and Conditions" may be created for the UCITS fund.
-These unit classes differ in particular in terms of the investors who may acquire and hold units, income allocation, front-end load, redemption fee, the currency of the unit value including the use of currency hedging transactions, the all-in fee, minimum investment or any combination of the features mentioned.
+These unit classes differ in terms of the investors who may acquire and hold units, income allocation, front-end load, redemption fee, the currency of the unit value including the use of currency hedging transactions, the all-in fee, minimum investment or any combination of the features mentioned.
 Unit classes may be created at any time at the discretion of the Company. - (2) It is permitted to enter into currency hedging transactions in favour of one currency unit class only.
-For a currency unit class with a currency hedge in favour of this unit class's currency (reference currency) the Company may, irrespective of section 9 of the "General Investment Terms and Conditions" and section 4, use derivatives on exchange rates and currencies within the meaning of section 197 sub-section 1 KAGB with the aim of avoiding losses in unit value resulting from exchange-rate-related losses in UCITS fund assets which are not denominated in the unit class's reference currency.
-For currency hedged unit class value, the value of the UCITS fund assets which are subject to a currency risk and are not hedged must not exceed 10% of the unit class value.
-The use of derivatives in keeping with the provisions of this sub-section may not have any effect on unit classes which are not currency hedged against another currency. - (3) The unit value shall be calculated separately for each unit class, with any expenses related to the issue of new unit classes, any distributions (including any taxes to be paid from the fund's assets), the all-in fee and any results of exchange-rate hedgings attributable to a certain unit class (including any income equalisation) being attributed exclusively to this unit class. - (4) The existing unit classes shall be listed in the prospectus and in the annual and semi-annual reports.
+For a currency unit class with a currency hedge in favour of this unit class's currency (reference currency) the Company may, irrespective of section 9 of the "General Investment Terms and Conditions" and section 3, use derivatives on exchange rates and currencies within the meaning of section 197 sub-section 1 KAGB with the aim of avoiding losses in unit value resulting from exchange-rate-related losses in UCITS fund assets which are not denominated in the unit class's reference currency.
+Equities and equity-equivalent securities are deemed to be subject to an exchange rate risk if the currency of the country in which the issuer (or, in the case of instruments representing equities, the corporation) is domiciled is different from the reference currency of the unit class.
+Other assets are deemed to be subject to a currency risk if they are denominated in a currency other than the reference currency of the unit class.
+For currency hedged unit classes, the value of the UCITS fund assets which are subject to a currency risk and are not hedged must not exceed 10% of the unit class value.
+The use of derivatives in keeping with the provisions of this sub-section may not have any effect on unit classes which are not currency hedged, or which are hedged against another currency. - (3) The unit value shall be calculated separately for each unit class, with any expenses related to the issue of new unit classes, any distributions (including any taxes to be paid from the fund's assets), the all-in fee and any results of exchange-rate hedgings attributable to a certain unit class (including any income equalisation) being attributed exclusively to this unit class. - (4) The existing unit classes shall be listed in the prospectus and in the annual and semi-annual reports.
 The characteristics of the unit classes as specified in sub-section 1 will be described in detail in the prospectus and in the annual and semi-annual reports.
 Moreover, the Company may determine in the prospectus and in the annual and semi-annual reports that a special agreement on the all-in fee between the investor and the Company is a precondition for the acquisition of certain unit classes.